Learn all about exactly what you need to do if you leave a Solo Stove in the rain to prevent damage and rust.

 For the price of the Solo Stove, it is best not to leave it outdoors unless you have it protected or covered in some form, and the manufacturer recommends this to ensure longevity.

-Can You Put Out a Solo Stove Fire with Water?
+Can You Put Out the Fire with Water?

-Never use a hosepipe or water on a hot solo stove, as the temperature difference between the very hot steel and cold water can cause the steel to warp, and you can damage your stove.
+Never spray our pour water on a hot solo stove, as the temperature difference between the very hot steel and cold water can cause the steel to warp, and you can permanently damage your stove.

 This is why it is not advisable to leave your Solo stove outside in the rain, as the onset of cold rainwater on a very hot stove can result in damage as well as the possibility of rust.